onyxframework/docs/rest/README.md

 # Onyx::REST

 Onyx::REST is purposed to build REST APIs with ease.
-It consists of:
+It includes:

 * [Routing](/rest/routing) to route the requests
 * [Actions](/rest/actions) for business logic